|Cat. #||Term||Course #||Title|

 PEER-REVIEWED JOURNAL ARTICLES

-Healy, N. & Carvaro, S (Under review) The United Nations World Tourism Organization (UNWTO), in Jafar, J and Xiao, H (eds.)
+Healy, N. & Carvaro, S (forthcoming) The United Nations World Tourism Organization (UNWTO), in Jafar, J and Xiao, H (eds.)
 Encyclopedia of Tourism, Springer.

 Healy, N. & Van Riper, C. J. & Boyd S.W (In preparation) 'Beyond architectural icons and digitized data: the need for a new approach to interpretative tourism planning'.
-To be submitted to the International Journal of Tourism Research
+To be submitted to the Tourism Management

 Healy, N. & Zhu, X & Morrisson, A.M (In preperation) 'Comparing Chinese and Western persectives of sustainable tourism development' - An exploratory study of Huangshan National Park.
 To be submitted to Tourism Management.